inyokaproject/inyoka-legacy/docs/source/index.rst

 Inyoka Basics
 -------------

-This section covers the very basics of inyoka and its development.
+This section covers the basics of inyoka and its development.

 .. toctree::
     :maxdepth: 2